TREYCSE/Virtual_Detention_Frontend/README.md

 * Natural Language Question Answering with Tensorflow and BERT models rendered as RESTful API returnin JSON to user and storing it as new JSON.

 #### Phase 2: +User Profiles
-* create user account/authentication & save progress in user account - cloud engineering nec?
+* Create user account/authentication & save progress in user account - cloud engineering nec?

 #### Phase 3: +The Virtual Detention Classroom
-## use cloud engineering to access big data and render to pages based on topics that students can read through and save progress on
+* Use cloud engineering to access big data and render to pages based on topics that students can read through and save progress on